spindlebink/wgpu-odin/README.md

 There are a couple of inconsistent names in the WGPU source where enum members are in `SCREAMING_CASE` instead of the `UpperCamelCase` found elsewhere.
 I've reproduced even those.
 The goal is 1-1.

+## Linking

+On Linux or Mac, you can tell the library to link against system `libwgpu_native` instead of one provided in the directory by defining the Odin config value `WGPU_USE_SYSTEM_LIBRARIES` as `true`.

 ## License

 BSD 3-clause.